Story Spine

 "It's okay… my dad saves bigger things."

 It's game day.
 Rob came home early for the first time in weeks.
 Then the power dies.
 Claire moves like someone who's done this before — gets Max to the Barretts', reroutes the house power with moves Rob doesn't recognize.
 "I was Vela before you were Rocket Rob."
 For kids: the mom is a superhero too.
 For parents: she sacrificed everything to be here, and nobody noticed.
-Rob sits on the stairs, rewriting every moment she was too calm, too fast, too prepared.
+Rob sits on the stairs, rewriting every moment she was too calm, too fast, too prepared — the fixed step, the swapped snack, the friend’s mom’s name she knew and he didn’t, her eyes closing after the door every morning.
+Not just “I didn’t know she was Vela.”
+Something worse: “I built my daily life on her invisible competence and never named it.”
+For kids: Mom was a superhero.
+For adults: recognition of dependence.

 "Why did you stop?"